 A threat can be defined as the possible danger that might cause the exploitation of any bug or vulnerability for breaching security, which then causes possible harm to any institute, organization, or firm.
 These threats are found by cybercriminals to steal, annoy, or harm the resources.

 Backdoor is used by cybercriminals to gain illegal access to the target system.
 It is used to secretly bypass standard authentication or encryption in a system's security mechanism.
 Hackers covertly embed these backdoor programs with legitimate files or keep these backdoors after they came out of the system, which they have hacked for gaining access in the future.
 Backdoors are also known as trapdoors.

-Vulnerability can be defined as the flaw or weakness in the design or development of any system.
-It is an error in any component of the cyberspace that can lead to an unexpected or unwanted breach in security systems.
+The vulnerability can be defined as the flaw or weakness in the design or development of any system.
+It is an error in any component of cyberspace that can lead to an unexpected or unwanted breach in security systems.

 Zero-day Attack is a type that is not known to the creator, developer, or vendor of the system, and cybercriminals exploit the vulnerability to gain illegitimate access to any system, network, or server.
-In such type of attacks, there is no known security patches or fixes because the developers are unaware of this vulnerability.
+There are no known security patches or fixes in such types of attacks because the developers are unaware of this vulnerability.

 Social Engineering is a technique of stealing sensitive data from a target victim in different ways, such as physical accessing of data or psychologically manipulate in combination with social scenarios.
 Examples of social engineering are shoulder surfing, phishing, tailgating, dumpster diving, etc.